cseanburns/electronic_resource_mgmt/src/03-constant-disruption.md

 > 2023)][exman2023].

 Another reason why our reading lists lean toward the academic setting is not because electronic resource management is not relevant to public or other types of libraries.
-Rather, it is because academic librarians publish more about electronic resources and public librarians publish very little.
+Rather, it is because academic librarians publish more about electronic resources and public librarians publish little.
 For example, I conducted a search in [LISTA][listaUK] with the following query, which returned just three results in 2021 when I first ran the query, four results in August 2022, and four results again in August 2023 and again in August 2024.
 In fact, a new article wasn't published since the 2021 query.
 Rather, LISTA just added an addition item from 2015.